dev7355608/perfect-vision/README.md

 - **Monochrome Vision Color**: Same setting as in the [module settings](#module-settings).
 Defaults to the module settings' *Monochrome Vision Color*, if not set.
 - **Sight Limit**: Same setting as in the [scene configuration](#module-settings).

+## Ambient Light Configuration

+You find these settings in the *Advanced Options* tab.

+- **Sight Limit**: Same setting as in the [scene configuration](#module-settings).

+### Ambient Light Example: Magical Darkness

+Create a light source and open the configuration and go to the *Advanced Options* tab.
+Check the *Enable* box next to *Sight Limit* and set *Sight Limit* to 0.
+Now tokens won't be able to see though or inside the area of this light source.
+You probably want to uncheck *Constrained By Walls* as well if you are creating magical darkness according the D&D 5e rules.
+Now set luminosity to a negative value.
+Done!

+## Measured Template Configuration

+- **Sight Limit**: Same setting as in the [scene configuration](#module-settings).

+### Measured Template Example: Fog Cloud

+Create a circle-shaped template and open the configuration.
+Check the *Enable* box next to *Sight Limit* and set *Sight Limit* to 0.
+Now tokens won't be able to see though or inside the area of this template.
+Done!

 ## Drawing Configuration

 You find these settings in the *Lighting* tab.